deepakhj/cadent/README.md

 ### What it does not do.

-Visualization: In the visualization world grafana wins, period we're not visualizing things in cadent.
+Visualization: In the visualization world grafana wins, period, we're not visualizing things in cadent.

 `result = f(timeseries)`: Graphite/graphite-api also win here, by alot.
 Their DSL for applying `fancy math` to timeseries is near impossible to match (not impossible, but really hard to